Topics: Meaningful Use Stage 2, Practice Management, Medical Billing Company

 The “first do no harm” dictum for doctors has at least one exception: the wellness of their patients’ finances.
-Nowhere is that more apparent than in the least welcome surprise patients face in the U.S. healthcare system—the unexpected medical bill, typically delivered courtesy of one all-too-common practice: “balance billing.”
+Nowhere is that more apparent than in the least welcome surprise patients face in the U.S. healthcare system—the unexpected medical bill, typically delivered courtesy of one all-too-common practice: “balance billing” or “surprise billing.”

-As many medical billing professionals know, balance billing is what happens when a physician bills the patient for the balance of a fee beyond what the patient’s insurance paid.
-It happens most problematically when a doctor, especially a specialist, is out-of-network for the patient.
+As many medical billing professionals know, balance billing is what happens when a physician bills the patient for the balance of a fee beyond what the patient’s insurance is willing to pay.
+It happens most problematically when a doctor, especially a specialist, is out-of-network (OON) for the patient.
 Without a contractual obligation to the payer to deliver a service at a set rate, OON physicians have free reign to charge patients as they see fit - even when the insurer only covers 50 percent or less (as they usually do).

-Balance billing has been a hot-button issue for years, and it’s being a more contentious concern all the time.
+Balance billing has been a hot-button issue for years, and is being a more contentious concern.
 Why?
 Due to the rise of high-deductible health plans, especially those purchased on state or national healthcare exchanges, patients are increasingly budgeting for the personal financial responsibilities associated with their care and treatment.
-Since surprise bills can’t be budgeted for, patients and legislators alike are taking increasing note of when and why they arise.
+Since out-of-network specialists (usually anesthesiologists or surgical assistants) often participate in procedures without a patient’s knowledge or choice, patients feel exploited when they learn that they were charged extra simply because an out-of-network specialist walked into the room while they were unconscious.
+Given these circumstances, patients and legislators alike are taking increasing note of when and why surprise billing occurs.

-But what’s important for doctors and healthcare professionals to know is that changes to the legal landscape of balance medical billing may be coming down the pike, and they could impact how much payment providers ultimately receive.
+But what’s important for doctors and healthcare professionals to know is that changes to the legal landscape of medical balance billing may be coming down the pike.
+A series of new balance billing laws at the state and federal levels could impact how much payment providers ultimately receive.

 ...and if you need help from a medical billing company...